 - Add the dijon, coconut cream, and sea salt and simmer for another 5 minutes.
 Then, remove from heat.

 - In a third pan, place french beans with coconut oil over medium-high heat.
 Sauté for about 3-5 minutes.
-Add the onion powder, garlic powder, sea salt and agave nectar.
+Add the onion powder, garlic powder, and sea salt.
 Cook for another 2 minutes, stirring constantly.

 - Divide beans between the plates, making a flat bed one each.
 Place a salmon filet on top of the green beans and top with a heaping spoonful of the sauce.
 Ok, maybe two spoonfuls.